pinnaculum/galacteek/README.rst

 - MacOS
 - Windows

+The following features are not yet available for windows:

+- Bitmessage client (receiving messages works, but a cygwin IPC bug prevents sending messages)

 Because of the nature of the software's stack (asyncio/Quamash), support for any other platform is unlikely.